In case of an emergency, contact UK Police

 A Report is any information provided to Equal Opportunity related to behavior that may violate University policy.
 Anyone can make a report, but only members of the University community (students, employees, patients at UK Healthcare, or visitors) may serve as a Complainant.

-A Formal Complaint is a document signed by a Complainant indicating that they experienced behavior that may constitute a violation of Interim AR 6:2 Policy and Procedures for Addressing and Resolving Allegations of Sexual Harassment Under Title IX and Other Forms of Sexual Misconduct and that they would like to file a complaint.
+A Formal Complaint is a document signed by a Complainant indicating that they experienced behavior that may constitute a violation of Administrative Regulation: Equal Dignity (Interim) and that they would like to file a complaint.
 Only members of the University community may serve as a Complainant.

 To make a report, submit a report to the Title IX Coordinator.